How I’ve Earned Over $1,000 with cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a Finger!)

 Important points to consider when using Ebate:

-– Ebates pays out on a quarterly schedule, so you will not receive the cash back immediately.
-It will accumulate until the next payout date, and then be paid out as a lump sum.
-You will need to earn a minimum of $5.00 to receive a payout, or else it will be rolled over into the next payout period.
+– Ebates payout on a quarterly schedule, so you will not receive the cashback immediately.
+Instead, it will accumulate until the next payout date and be paid out as a lump sum.
+You will need to earn a minimum of $5.00 to receive a payout, or it will be rolled over into the next payout period.

 – You can receive payout via PayPal (quickest/easiest), or have Ebates mail a paper check to you.

 So they’re willing to offer you more money if you take the gift card instead.
-If you actually plan on using one of these store gift cards, this could be a really good deal for you.
-But there have been times that I’ve rejected this offer from Ebates simply because I knew I’d never shop at the stores offered, and would benefit more from receiving the straight cash from Ebates.
+If you plan on using one of these store gift cards, this could be a terrific deal for you.
+But there have been times that I’ve rejected this offer from Ebates simply because I knew I’d never shop at the stores offered and would benefit more from receiving the straight cash from Ebates.

-So there’s definitely a way to stack your options and take advantage of multiple ways to earn cash back.
+So there’s a way to stack your options and take advantage of multiple ways to earn cashback.

-AND, if you’re REALLY savings-savvy — you can earn cash back by getting an Ebates rebate through Amazon, while still maintaining Price Protection through one of the additional rebate apps listed below.
+And, if you’re savings-savvy — you can earn cashback by getting an Ebates rebate through Amazon while still maintaining Price Protection through one of the additional rebate apps listed below.

 Summary for using Ebates: